 We focus on three main streams of research:

-This seamless continuum of support from online services through to healthcare providers offered by InnoWell Care aims to fundamentally improve the system of care in Australia’s youth mental health services.
-We are working towards running trials of the InnoWell platform at 11 headspace locations across Australia, ensuring the platform is tested to meet the cross the diverse needs, contexts and experiences of Australia’s young people.
+This seamless continuum of support from online services through to healthcare providers offered by the InnoWell Platform aims to fundamentally improve the system of care in Australia’s youth mental health services.
+We are running trials of the InnoWell Platform at 11 headspace locations across Australia, The Butterfly Foundation’s National Helpline, as well as with other organisations including a Sydney-based veteran family counselling services to ensure the platform is tested to meet the diverse needs, contexts and experiences of Australia’s young people.

 In terms of mental health, young people are most important.
 The majority of mental disorders have their onset within the adolescent to young adult period.
 It’s a time when the brain is undergoing the most dynamic changes.